Lyme Disease Diet

 Kidney bean soup with veggies and greens is packed with minerals and proteins and aids very well to the Lyme diet.
 Lyme weakens the digestion as it pulls energy from the body.
 By eating a warm power packed soup, the warmth aids in rekindling the digestive fire.

-Veggie broth soup with kidney beans.
+Veggie broth soup with meat or tofu.
 Eat up to 4 bowls per day.
 Add salt.

 Then boil in any of the following:

-Pack in as much as possible: Celery, zucchini, onion and add spinach, parsley at the end.
+Pack in as much as possible: Celery, broccoli, cauliflower, zucchini, onion, garlic (onion and garlic can exacerbate bartonella and babesia but not feed them) and add spinach, parsley at the end.

-Add broccoli, cauliflower, asparagus’, green beans, IF YOU LIKE THEM!
+Add broccoli, cauliflower, asparagus’, IF YOU LIKE THEM!

 Add fresh rosemary, oregano and basil.